NullVoxPopuli/emberfest-2023/resources/pages/main/wrapping-up.md

 a means to manage the lifetime of an object.

 Ember and starbeam Resources provide reactive implementations of this concept, and it may make sense for the implementations to build on top of JavaScript resources once they're shipped.

+Despite "resource" being severely overloaded, the alignment in behavior here does strengthen the word-choice.